sergioneiravargas/template-go/README.md

 # Go starter template
-This is meant to be a quickstart for web services in Go with AWS Cognito based authentication.
+This is meant to be a quickstart for web services in Go with Auth0 based authentication.

 ## Requirements
 - **GNU Make:** *optional, enables some useful commands*